ScriptumCodex/GitHubManager/README.md

     it will run 1 and 2

 ## Observation:
-  inside the file.txt each organization must be listed in one line
+  1. inside the file.txt each organization must be listed in one line
      example:

      Organization1

      Organization2

      Organization3

     ...

+  2. Make sure to have Python 2.7 up and PyGitHub installed on your computer
+  3. have a Github account